Barney and Betty Hill incident: Analyzing the star map

-Interrupted Journey
+Publications

 The 1966 publication of Interrupted Journey, by John G. Fuller, details much of the Hills' claims.
 Excerpts of the book were published in Look magazine.

 Captured!
 The Betty and Barney Hill UFO Experience by Betty Hill's niece Kathleen Marden further explored Fuller's themes along with scientist Stanton T. Friedman.
 Marden, who sat on the board of the Mutual UFO Network (MUFON) for 10 years, knew Betty well and had spoken with her at great length about the encounter.

-Rebutting the Hills
+Skeptical rebuttals

 Jim Macdonald, a resident of the area in which the Hills claimed to have been abducted, has produced a detailed analysis of their journey which concludes that the episode was provoked by their misperceiving an aircraft warning beacon on Cannon Mountain as a UFO.
 Macdonald notes that from the road the Hills took, the beacon appears and disappears at exactly the same time the Hills describe the UFO as appearing and disappearing.
 The remainder of the experience is ascribed to stress, sleep deprivation, and false memories "recovered" under hypnosis.
 After reading Macdonald's recreation, UFO expert Robert Sheaffer writes that the Hills are the "poster children" for not driving when sleep deprived.
 In the Skeptical Inquirer, Sheaffer also wrote:

 "I was present at the National UFO Conference in New York City in 1980, at which Betty presented some of the UFO photos she had taken.
 She showed what must have been far more than 200 slides, mostly of blips, blurs, and blobs against a dark background.
 These were supposed to be UFOs coming in close, chasing her car, landing, etc. ...
 After her talk had exceeded about twice its allotted time, Betty was literally jeered off the stage by what had been at first a sympathetic audience.
 This incident, witnessed by many of UFOlogy's leaders and top activists, removed any lingering doubts about Betty's credibility — she had none.
 In 1995, Betty Hill wrote a self-published book, A Common Sense Approach to UFOs.
 It is filled with delusional stories, such as seeing entire squadrons of UFOs in flight and a truck levitating above the freeway."

 Sheaffer later wrote that as late as 1977, Betty Hill would go on UFO vigils at least three times a week.
 One evening she was joined by UFO enthusiast John Oswald.
 When asked about Betty's continuing UFO observations, Oswald stated, "She is not really seeing UFOs, but she is calling them that."
 On the night they went out together, "Mrs. Hill was unable to distinguish between a landed UFO and a streetlight."
 In a later interview, Sheaffer recounts that Betty Hill wrote, "UFOs are a new science ... and our science cannot explain them."

 Robert Sheaffer released 48 pages of archived documents relating to Betty and Barney Hill, Benjamin Simon and Philip J. Klass on the Internet on December 23, 2015.